 Advanced Patisserie Operations

 Theory and hands-on experiences designed to enhance knowledge and skills through the production of advanced breads, pastries, and desserts.
 Marketing and merchandising techniques are utilized to sell products in a retail bakery environment.
 International recipes emphasize the global business culture.
 Management principles covered include team building strategies; performance appraisals and evaluations; equipment justification; and recipe standardization, conversion, and costing.
 Current bakery technologies are featured.
 Some assignments from this class will be used in a final buffet project in FHD280.
 (Formerly FHD223) 6 Credits (2 Lecture - 12 Lab) Prerequisite(s): FHD203 and FHD270 or FHD270 and FHD276.
 Corequisite(s): FHD150 and FHD280.

 Hospitality Management Internship

-Practical application of management and leadership skills in a hospitality setting.
-Participation in and observation of production and management controls in a restaurant, hotel, catering or conference center provide an opportunity to develop hospitality skills and assist in analyzing, guiding and directing the work of subordinates in a team environment.
-1 Credit (0 Lecture - 5 Lab) Prerequisite(s): FHD106 and FHD108 and MGT115.
-Summer Only.
+Practical application of management and leadership skills in a wholesale and/or retail setting.
+Participation in and observation of production and management controls in a restaurant, hotel, catering service, or conference center provide an opportunity to develop hospitality skills and assist in analyzing, guiding, and directing the work of subordinates in a team environment.
+1 Credit (0 Lecture - 5 Lab) Prerequisite(s): FHD108 and MGT115 or FHD101 and MGT115.